aimhubio/aim/README.md

 Aim comes installed with a number of default logging apps:

 - Base App - a basic generic log exploration and the logging primitives
-- AI Experiment Tracking Apps - a collection of apps that log machine learning experiments for most of the ML frameworks.
+- AI Experiment Tracking App - log and explore your machine learning experiments.
+Includes integrations with the majority of leading ML frameworks.
 - AI Systems Tracing and Debugging Apps - a combination of variety of apps that log from langchain to llamaindex traces all in one place.

 Apart from running the logging apps, Aim comes with explorers and reports.